kohler/hotcrp/devel/apidoc/documents.md

 > List contents of archive document

 List the contents of a ZIP, .tar, .tar.gz, .tar.bz2, or .tar.xz archive.
-Returns the list of included filenames in the `archive_contents` property.
+Returns the list of included filenames in the `archive_contents` field.
 The `summary=1` parameter requests an additional `archive_contents_summary`, which a preformatted string that uses `{}` notation to represent subdirectories; for instance, `subdir/{file1.txt, file2.txt}`.